OJ/gobuster/README.md

 If you have all the dependencies already, you can make use of the build scripts:

 * `make` - builds for the current Go configuration (ie. runs `go build`).
-* `make windows` - builds 32 and 64 bit binaries for windows, and writes them to the `build` subfolder.
+* `make windows` - builds 32 and 64 bit binaries for windows, and writes them to the `build` folder.
-* `make linux` - builds 32 and 64 bit binaries for linux, and writes them to the `build` subfolder.
+* `make linux` - builds 32 and 64 bit binaries for linux, and writes them to the `build` folder.
-* `make darwin` - builds 32 and 64 bit binaries for darwin, and writes them to the `build` subfolder.
+* `make darwin` - builds 32 and 64 bit binaries for darwin, and writes them to the `build` folder.
-* `make all` - builds for all platforms and architectures, and writes the resulting binaries to the `build` subfolder.
+* `make all` - builds for all platforms and architectures, and writes the resulting binaries to the `build` folder.
-* `make clean` - clears out the `build` subfolder.
+* `make clean` - clears out the `build` folder.
 * `make test` - runs the tests.

 ## Wordlists via STDIN